oqbrooks/Matlab-Suduko/README.md

 # Matlab-Suduko

-Quick and easy implementation of Suduko in Matlab.
+ > quick and easy implementation of Suduko in Matlab

 Is playable, but could be much more efficent.

 Future Improvements: